Is 'Gezellig' the New Hygge?

 When I started reading about hygge last winter, it immediately reminded me of “gezellig,” or “gezelligheid.”
 I learned this term during a semester abroad in Holland, and like hygge, there’s no direct English translation.
 It encompasses anything that’s quaint and cozy, and is more about how something makes you feel — like the joy and belonging that comes from reuniting with an old friend or seeing a loved one for the first time in a while.

 Gezelligheid is an abstract notion and encompasses many of the key parts of Dutch culture.
-The word derives from gezel, which means “companion” or “friend,” and gezelligheid is all about positive atmosphere and good energy.
-A room, person or party can all be gezellig, meaning anything from fun to cozy to inviting.
+The word derives from gezel, which means “companion” or “friend,” and gezelligheid, which literally means "coziness" and is all about positive atmosphere and good energy.
+A room, person or party can all be gezellig, meaning anything from "fun" to "cozy" to "inviting."

 Michele Hutchison of Finding Dutchland writes, “Gezelligheid is claiming a section of the park by stringing bunting in the trees and having a barbecue or picnic on the rug.
 A bustling street market is always gezellig.
 Gezellig shouldn’t be expensive or pretentious.
 It’s hygge but without the fairy magic.”